 - Financials: The Company’s balance sheet is a very important document and investors should look at it carefully.
 Investors should look at not just the current balance sheet but also that of the last three to four years to get an idea of the company’s growth and focus.

 - Read the brokerage reports: IPO recommendation reports of brokerage houses are easily available.
 You should read the reports put out by various brokerages, but don’t take the recommendations too seriously.
 Brokerage reports on IPOs can provide the investor with all the information he needs on the company.
 However, companies engaged in stock broking are also into investment banking, and investment bankers are hired by companies to manage the entire IPO.
 Hence, if a particular investment bank is handling an IPO, it is highly unlikely that its sister broking division will put out a negative report on the stock.
 So, the trick is to look at reports written by brokerages whose investment banking divisions are not handling the IPO.
-Remember that most brokerages do not like to put out “do not subscribe” recommendation on any IPO.
+Remember that most brokerages do not like to put out “do not subscribe” recommendations on any IPO.
 But even a “neutral” recommendation should be read as avoid.

 What to look for in the Red-Herring Prospectus?

 Making an investment decision is always a difficult decision.
 Even analysing the share of an established company which is under investment consideration is a tricky job.
-So, when it comes to investing in an IPO, the decision gets even daunting and trickier as there is not a lot of historical information about the company.
+So, when it comes to investing in an IPO, the decision gets even more daunting and trickier as there is not a lot of historical information about the company.
 The main source of data for an IPO is the Red Herring Prospectus (RHP), so it is very important to examine this document carefully.

-The prospectus called as red-herring prospectus is a document that every company that goes for a public offering must file with the Securities and Exchange Board of India.
+The prospectus called a red-herring prospectus is a document that every company that goes for a public offering must file with the Securities and Exchange Board of India.
 The prospectus includes company facts that are vitally important to potential investors.
 Because the prospectus is a legal declaration and must meet transparency standards, most companies include certain facts and statements to ensure investors are not misled in any way.

 RHP contains all the necessary information about the company, but the problem with the prospectus is that it is massive, and it is difficult for an individual investor to read the whole prospectus.
 Typically, a prospectus has over 400 pages of information.
 There is no way an average investor can read all of this.
 Following are some of the important areas to look for in the RHP to help you make an investment decision.